SowjOcaya/VoiceAnchors/README.md

 - The Express server CORS middleware is active

 ### Database Connection Issues
-- Verify the Forge backend URL is correct
+- Verify your Supabase URL and anon key are set correctly in Render environment variables
-- Check that the Forge backend is publicly accessible
+- Check that the database schema has been created (run `database/schema.sql` in Supabase SQL Editor)
-- Ensure database tables exist (created via MCP tools)
+- Ensure storage buckets exist and are public
+- Check browser console for specific error messages

 ### Media Upload Issues
 - Verify storage buckets exist and are public